Pin itPete Dye's contribution to Barefoot Resort: the longest, hardest, and most polarizing of the four courses.

+You're playing 7,343 yards, par 72.
 The par 4s are where the course bares its teeth.
-Several exceed 440 yards from the back tees, with tee shots that must carry waste areas or navigate between bunkers to reach fairways that angle away from the player.
-The 6th, a long par 4 that doglegs left around a lake, requires a tee shot of at least 240 yards to clear the water and reach the fairway.
-The approach then plays uphill to a green guarded by railroad-tie bulkheads on the left.
-It is a hole where bogey is a respectable score for most handicaps, and par feels earned.
+Several exceed 440 yards from the back tees, with tee shots that must carry waste areas or thread between bunkers to fairways angling away.
+The 6th, a long par 4 doglegging left around a lake, requires a tee shot of at least 240 yards to clear the water and reach short grass.
+Bogey is a respectable score on holes like that.

 Myrtle Beach, South Carolina